 - Take 2 tablespoons of the milk in a bowl and add 1 tsp of the sugar and the yeast.
 Mix well and set aside.

-- In the bowl of a stand-mixer with the dough attachment, add the flour, sugar and the remaining milk.
+- In the bowl of a stand-mixer with the dough attachment, add the flour, salt, sugar and the remaining milk.
 Mix till the flour is moistened and let it sit for 5-10 minutes.

 - Roll the dough into a smooth ball and place it in a greased bowl.
 Cover and let it proof till it is doubled in size.
 Time can range from 45 minutes up to 2 hours depending on the temperature of your kitchen.
 Do not over proof your dough.